 I’ll admit that when we think about summertime fun in the sun, it doesn’t bring up pleasant thoughts for a lot of people, except maybe those who have a ski boat, swimming pool, or lake house with lots of trees!

-This seems especially true in years like this one when summer has shown up early!
-Even if you’re able to at least conjure up a bit of a good attitude about the summer heat in Texas, the thought of gathering or associating with neighbors outside causes some of us to go into 72-degree hibernation!
+Even if you’re able to at least conjure up a bit of a good attitude about the summer heat in Texas, the thought of gathering or associating with neighbors outside causes some of us to go into a 72-degree hibernation!

 But wait!
 There may be some ideas that could change our way of thinking!
 Could there be some ways we can beat or even muster up the courage to bear the heat?
 Please read on and see if one or more of the ideas listed below could be the answer for your desire to get to know your neighbors!